yifeimichelle/PEGrid/README.md

     include("src/energyutils.jl")
     E = E_vdw_at_point("IRMOF-1", "UFF", "CH4", x_f, y_f, z_f, cutoff=12.5)

+This will return the energy of the adsorbate at that fractional coordinate (units: Kelvin).

 - [ ] include function to convert from Cartesian to fractional for this function